The easiest way to underestimate Dahlia Lithwick is to call her a court watcher.

 Part of the secret is tonal range.
 Lithwick can be funny, spicy, impatient, mournful, incredulous, and surgical, sometimes in the same piece.
 Her own website notes her long-running work for Slate, MSNBC appearances, and the broad reach of her commentary.
 The breadth is real, but the style is what made it stick.
 She writes as if institutional language were always on the verge of disguising the thing it claims to describe.

 That suspicion gives her work energy.
-She reads legal texts, hearings, and arguments not just for holding and precedent, but for evasions, performance, cruelty, and bad faith.
+She reads legal texts, hearings, and arguments for holding and precedent, and also for evasions, performance, cruelty, and bad faith.

 She turned the Supreme Court beat into a moral and cultural beat